dipcoinlab/dipcoin-perp-client-java/README.md

 ---

-**Note**: This SDK is under active development.
-APIs may change in future versions.
-Always refer to the latest documentation and test thoroughly before production use.
+**Note**: This SDK uses 18 decimal places precision for all numerical values.
+Always use `DecimalUtil.toBaseUnit()` and `DecimalUtil.fromBaseUnit()` for conversions.
+The SDK is under active development, and APIs may change in future versions.
+Always test thoroughly on testnet before production use.

 For support and questions, please open an issue on the GitHub repository.